black-parrot-hdk/zynq-parrot/cosim/README.md

   - ip\_package: Packages the IP before synthesis.
   - fpga\_build: Creates an FPGA bitstream.
   - pack\_bitstream: Packs the build outputs to a single file.
+  - pack\_run: Packs the run inputs to a single file.
   - open: Opens the toplevel block diagram of the project.
   - open\_ip.%: Opens the block diagram for a specific IP project.
 - zynq
   - unpack\_bitstream: Unpacks the bitstream on target.
-  - load\_bitstream: Loads the bitstream to the target using pynq API.
+  - unpack\_run: Unpacks the run inputs on target.
   - build: Builds the control program for the co-emulation.
   - run: Runs the control program on the PS.